ethantw/fibre.js/README.md

 ```

 ## Fibre.fn.replace()
-The `replace()` method replaces the matched text in the given context with a new string.
+The method replaces the matched text in the given context with a new string.

 ### Syntax
 ```javascript